xissburg/edyn/docs/Design.md

 The `edyn::triangle_mesh` represents a (usually large) concave mesh of triangles.
 It contains a static bounding volume tree which provides a quicker way to find all triangles that intersect a given AABB.

 The concept of Voronoi regions is used to prevent internal edge collisions.
 The normal vector of all three adjacent triangles is stored for each triangle.
-Using the adjacent normal, it is possible to tell whether a direction (separating axis or minunimum translation vector) lies in a valid region.
+Using the adjacent normal, it is possible to tell whether a direction (separating axis or minimum translation vector) lies in a valid region.
 If the axis is not in the voronoi region of the closest triangle feature, it is projected onto it so a valid direction is used.

 Triangle meshes can be set up with a list of vertices and indices and then it calculates everything that's need with an invocation of `edyn::triangle_mesh::initialize()`.
 The list of vertices and indices can be loaded from an `*.obj` file using `edyn::load_tri_mesh_from_obj`.
 Loading from an `*.obj` can be slow because of parsing and recalculation of all internal properties of a triangle mesh, such as triangle normals, edge normals and vertex tangents.
 To speed things up, the triangle mesh can be written into a binary file using an output archive: